 8. Maintain client confidentiality.

-1. Assists office and Conservation District programs such as annual meeting, newsletter, walk-in customers, answering telephones, general office upkeep and other duties as assigned by the Mason-Lake Conservation District Manager or Board of Directors.
+1. Assists office and other programs as needed and requested such as annual meeting, newsletter, walk-in customers, answering telephones, general office upkeep, tree and miscellaneous sales and anything else not specifically listed yet deemed appropriate by the Tuscola Conservation District Board of Directors.

-2. Develops a weekly schedule in consultation with the District Manager and NRCS DC
+2. Develops a weekly schedule in consultation with the District Manager and NRCS District Conservationist.

-4. Employee will assist with and promote, through public relations, District events as requested by the District Directors and Manager.
+3. Employee will assist and promote, through public relations, District events as requested by the District Directors and Manager.

-1. A Bachelor’s of Science Degree in agriculture, forestry or natural resources related field
+1. Education: A B.S.
+Degree in agriculture, forestry or natural resources related degree is required.

-2. A minimum of two years of experience in natural resources, agriculture, forestry or other conservation fieldwork.
+2. Experience: One or more years of experience in natural resources, agriculture, forestry or other conservation fieldwork is preferred.
+Knowledge of and experience working with agricultural producers and practices is preferred.

 1. Excellent computer skills are required.
-Computer work station will be provided, including a standard PC, on a shared network with Windows-based software.
+Computers are a standard PC workstation and use Windows-based software.

-2. Excellent organizational, time management, written and verbal communication skills.
+2. Excellent organizational, management, written and verbal communication skills.

 4. Work cooperatively with district personnel and other agencies.